 Tafunata di Paliri m.
 1312

-Tafunata di Paliri is a three-cuspidate complex summit situated in Paliri’ Chain and delimitated by Finosella saddle in the north side and Finosa saddle in the south side.
-It’s showing two main faces right for climbing: Nort-West side and South-East side; this two faces are pierced by a big hole - close to the summit – which gives the name to this mountain: as a matter of fact in local dialect “tafunata” means “hole”.
-On the sunny South-East face - a 250 mt. high face – have been realized several climbing routes on excellent granite, nearby the fine milieu of Paliri Hut, a bucolic and charmed place.
-Through this hut is transiting GR 20, the famous trail which crosses the island from Nort-West to South-east.
+Tafunata di Paliri is a three-cuspidate complex summit situated in the Paliri Chain and delimitated by Finosella saddle on its north side and Finosa saddle on its south side.
+It’s showing two main faces right for climbing: the Nort-West side and the South-East side; this two faces are pierced by a big hole - close to the summit – which gives the name to this mountain: as a matter of fact in the local dialect “tafunata” means “hole”.
+On the sunny South-East face - a 250 mt. high face – have been realized several climbing routes on excellent granite, nearby the fine milieu of the Paliri Hut, a bucolic and charmed place.
+Through this hut is transiting the GR 20, a famous trail which crosses the island from Nort-West to South-East.
 The most frequented and classic routes on this face are “Maravigliosa”, “Aventuriers de l’Entresol”, “Sari”, “Traversata S-N” and “Normal Route”.
-The North-West one is a 500 mt. high face, one of most high and severe in Bavella Massif, overlooking San Petru River.
+The North-West face is 500 mt. high, one of most high and severe in Bavella Massif, overlooking San Petru River.
 The most important routes on NW face are “Bettembourg Spur” and “Jean-Noel Roche Pillar”.

 ROAD ACCESS TO BAVELLA PASS